funkygao/gafka/cmd/kateway/README.md

 - how to consume multiple messages in Sub?

+  add param `batch` when Sub.
-  kateway uses chunked transfer encoding
+  kateway uses chunked transfer encoding and client MUST use TLV to decode.

 - http header size limit?